David S.

 Author, commentator on Europe

-“This is a meticulously-researched book that is a key addition to the bookshelf of anyone interested in the workings of modern-day Turkey.
+“A meticulously-researched book, a key addition to the bookshelf of anyone interested in the workings of modern-day Turkey.
 Beautifully written in clear and lively prose, it traces the history of the opaque religious communities who continue to hold real sway to this day - but whose influence is often under-appreciated by outside observers.”

 Laura Pitel